 As part of the UK Government response to this issue the Financial Inclusion Commission was set up, and they state that their aim is to make Britain more financially inclusive for all the people that live and work here.

-At Suits Me® we understand the stresses of not having access to a bank account and financial services to be able to get paid a wage, benefits, universal credits or manage your money and finances.
+At Suits Me® we understand the stresses of not having access to an account and financial services to be able to get paid a wage, benefits, universal credits or manage your money and finances.

-Our personal current accounts are available to anyone currently residing in the UK and 18 or over.
+Our personal accounts are available to anyone currently residing in the UK and 18 or over.

 To open a Suits Me® account, we don’t require a credit check or proof of address as we understand that these are two of the largest barriers to opening a bank account with traditional high street banks.

 Opening a Suits Me® account is quick and simple via our online application form.
-Once complete, you’ll gain instant access to your account details, online banking and mobile banking app to be able to start managing your money and finances.
+Once complete, you’ll gain instant access to your account details, online account and mobile app to be able to start managing your money and finances.